projectshft/js-guide/README.md

-# JavaScript Crash Course
+# JavaScript: A Complete Learning Guide

 ## Introduction
-The following is based on an in-person event, but has also been written in such a way that anyone could pick it up and code along!
+The following is based on a live event, but has also been written in such a way that anyone could pick it up and code along!

 As a disclaimer, this is only a brief introduction and overview of JavaScript.
 Learning JavaScript confidently (as any programming langauge) is only possible through many hours of dedicated work.
 However, this should be a great starting point!